 AI/ML technology is beginning to emerge as a mainstream technology in industries and applications that involve rich amount of data.
 Wireless networks comprise of hundreds of thousands of base stations and millions of users located over a certain geographical area.
 The networks handle large number of different parameters associated with network elements in different parts of the network.
-Human engineered, hand crafted algorithms tend to be sub-optimal as network complexity grows.
+Human engineered, hand crafted algorithms tend to be sub-optimal as the network complexity grows.
 This scenario is prime for AI/ML technology where access to rich amounts of data is readily available.
 ORAN has begun to explore creation of open interfaces at various network elements to enable “data collection” and also exchange information between AI/ML engines/layer with the network elements.
-The AI/ML engine will aid optimization of various parameters and algorithms associated with the network at different layers e.g., MAC, RRC, and core network level.
-There are also scenarios where AI/ML find use within the network layer e.g. AI/ML driven MAC scheduler.
-This is a nascent field with vast scope but only a few players are operating at the moment.
-India should bag this opportunity to take lead in this space.
+The AI/ML engine will aid optimization of various parameters and algorithms associated with the network at different layers e.g., MAC (Medium Access Control), RRC (Radio Resource Control), and core network level.
+This is a nascent field with a vast scope but only a few players operating at the moment.
+India should bag this opportunity to take lead in this space for present and future evolution in these area.

-The above two areas deal with new trends at macro system level development that are at the leading position in 5G+ and 6G.
-The third area where the hub will seek proposals is applied research to target specific 5G+ and 6G research challenges including but not limited to: Rural/Urban connectivity, Non-terrestrial networks and applications such as UAVs/Drones, Physical layer communication security, etc.

-Recent advances in antenna technology and rise of small-distance communication applications have led to efforts that try to control and dimension this wireless environment by introducing controllable reflectors that are pre-configured for the intended wireless transmission.
-We thus see an increase in efforts that attempt to control and dimension the unpredictable wireless environment by introducing controllable reflectors that are pre-configured for the intended wireless transmission.
+The above areas deal with new trends at macro system level development that are at the crux of 5G+ and 6G technologies.
+Yet another area where the hub will seek proposals is applied research to target specific 5G+ and 6G research challenges is Reconfigurable Intelligent Surfaces (RIS).
+Recent advances in antenna technology and rise of small-distance communication applications have led to efforts that try to control and dimension this wireless environment by introducing controllable reflectors that are pre-configured for an intended wireless transmission.
 Hence, another area of focus will be, Smart Radio Environments (SREs), which will provide us with an alternative way to look at the wireless communications by allowing us to view the channel as a control variable, which can be optimized for performance objectives for a given pair of transceivers or more.
-SREs are realized using Reconfigurable Intelligent Surfaces (RIS) and a significant body of literature pointing to potential benefits of the same are available.
-However, a lot of work is required to be able to make a usable product from the above technology.
-SREs are clearly useful in controlled environments, for example, in an Industrial 4th evolution IoT scenario.
+SREs are realized using RIS and a significant body of literature pointing to potential benefits of the same are available.
+However, there is a need for an integrated effort that fabricates the hardware, implements the control logic, standardizes the relevant aspects, and takes the responsibility to commercialize the product with indigenous IPR.
+This activity has a strong focus on building an end-to-end product that, via an incubated start-up, will be taken to market.
+SREs are clearly useful in controlled environments, for example, in an Industrial IoT scenario and semi-public buildings and smart-home environments.
+It is clear that Industrial IoT (Industry 4.0) setup would benefit from having RIS in the Industrial floor, assisting communication between low-cost devices, instead of having expensive end-devices that use sophisticated signal processing algorithms.

 Integration

-As the hub is located in Bangalore, it has access to R&D Labs., MSMEs/start-ups, academia, and larger companies, which makes it suitable for integration of different sub-systems leading to a larger 5G+/6G trial system.
+As the hub is located in Bangalore, it has access to R&D Labs, MSMEs/start-ups, academia, and larger companies, which makes it suitable for integration of different sub-systems leading to a larger 5G+/6G trial system.
 The various ORAN complaint sub systems, AI/ML engines and algorithms that are developed by the academic and industrial partners will be integrated into a trial system.
 The hub and spoke model will also enable other academic institutes to offer their Labs/facilities for integration and technology trials.